-The French aerospace giant, a tier-1 supplier of engines, systems and equipment in aerospace and defense, added profound interiors content to its portfolio in early 2018, with the acquisition of Zodiac Aerospace.
+The French aerospace giant, a tier-1 supplier of engines, systems and equipment in aerospace and defense, added profound interiors content to its portfolio in 2018, with the acquisition of Zodiac Aerospace.
 In the years prior, Zodiac had grappled with a variety of difficulties, including production issues that delayed some major premium seating programs at American, United and others.

 Following the acquisition of Zodiac, Safran quickly began to streamline the structure of the new Safran Group of companies, and create synergies.
 It now offers complete integrated cabins, overhead bins, lavatories, galleys and catering equipment, as well as first, business, economy, and crew seats, and a popular line of inflight entertainment systems.

 Though Safran is stepping up a cost-cutting plan in the near-term given the plummet in air travel demand due to the pandemic, the company assured today that “the main thrusts of the Group’s strategy remain relevant”.